marceljahnke/negative-cache/README.md

 ## Special cases

-If your document features consists of only one feature, pass them as a tuple containing only one item:
+If your document features consists of only one feature, pass it as a tuple containing only one item:
 ```python
 data_keys = ('document_feature_1',)
 ```